HD 168607: Physical properties

+In 1977, Christiaan Sterken announced that HD 168607 is a variable star.
+It was given its variable star designation, V4029 Sagittarii, in 1979.
 The apparent magnitude of this star or star system was observed to vary by 0.25 to 0.30 magnitudes with a period of 64 days when it was first identified as an α Cygni variable.
 Unlike its neighbour HD 168625, no nebula has been found around this star.
-It is classified in the General Catalogue of Variable Stars as a luminous blue variable or S Doradus variable with the variable star designation V4029 Sagittarii and a maximum and minimum visual magnitude of 8.12 and 8.29 respectively.
+It is classified in the General Catalogue of Variable Stars as a luminous blue variable or S Doradus variable with a maximum and minimum visual magnitude of 8.12 and 8.29 respectively.
 Although it is suspected of being in, or about to enter, an S Doradus phase, no outbursts have been observed.
-A magnitude variation between 8.05 to 8.41 is reported from a broader range of observations.
+A magnitude variation between 8.05 and 8.41 is reported from a broader range of observations.